Tennant (NYSE:TNC) Issues FY23 Earnings Guidance

 Tennant (NYSE:TNC – Get Rating) updated its FY23 earnings guidance on Friday.
 The company provided EPS guidance of $3.70-4.50 for the period, compared to the consensus EPS estimate of $4.27.
 The company issued revenue guidance of $1.115-1.155 billion, compared to the consensus revenue estimate of $1.14 billion.
 Tennant also updated its FY 2023 guidance to $3.70-$4.50 EPS.

-A number of equities analysts have issued reports on the company.
+Several research analysts have recently commented on the stock.
 EF Hutton Acquisition Co.
-I reiterated a buy rating and set a $98.00 target price on shares of Tennant in a report on Friday, February 24th.
-StockNews.com began coverage on shares of Tennant in a research note on Thursday, March 16th.
-They set a strong-buy rating for the company.
+I reissued a buy rating and issued a $98.00 price objective on shares of Tennant in a research note on Friday, February 24th.
+StockNews.com assumed coverage on shares of Tennant in a research note on Thursday, March 16th.
+They issued a strong-buy rating for the company.

 Tennant Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, June 15th.
-Investors of record on Wednesday, May 31st will be paid a $0.265 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 15th.
+Stockholders of record on Wednesday, May 31st will be given a dividend of $0.265 per share.
 The ex-dividend date of this dividend is Tuesday, May 30th.
-This represents a $1.06 annualized dividend and a yield of 1.35%.
-Tennant’s dividend payout ratio (DPR) is currently 29.94%.
+This represents a $1.06 dividend on an annualized basis and a dividend yield of 1.36%.
+Tennant’s dividend payout ratio (DPR) is presently 29.94%.

-In related news, Director Azita Arvani sold 2,320 shares of the firm’s stock in a transaction dated Tuesday, March 7th.
-The shares were sold at an average price of $70.69, for a total value of $164,000.80.
-Following the completion of the sale, the director now directly owns 12,718 shares in the company, valued at approximately $899,035.42.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-2.60% of the stock is currently owned by company insiders.
+In related news, Director Donal L. Mulligan sold 2,320 shares of the stock in a transaction on Monday, April 3rd.
+The stock was sold at an average price of $68.38, for a total transaction of $158,641.60.
+Following the completion of the sale, the director now directly owns 15,268 shares of the company’s stock, valued at $1,044,025.84.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Insiders own 2.60% of the company’s stock.

-Hedge funds have recently bought and sold shares of the company.
-Hsbc Holdings PLC lifted its stake in Tennant by 53.1% in the 1st quarter.
-Hsbc Holdings PLC now owns 5,971 shares of the industrial products company’s stock valued at $474,000 after purchasing an additional 2,072 shares during the last quarter.
-Two Sigma Investments LP acquired a new stake in Tennant during the fourth quarter worth approximately $429,000.
-BNP Paribas Arbitrage SA lifted its position in Tennant by 21.1% during the second quarter.
-BNP Paribas Arbitrage SA now owns 6,520 shares of the industrial products company’s stock worth $386,000 after acquiring an additional 1,138 shares during the last quarter.
-Teachers Retirement System of The State of Kentucky acquired a new stake in Tennant during the third quarter worth approximately $319,000.
-Finally, American Century Companies Inc. acquired a new stake in Tennant during the fourth quarter worth approximately $262,000.
-88.51% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Advisor Group Holdings Inc. grew its holdings in Tennant by 181.6% in the fourth quarter.
+Advisor Group Holdings Inc. now owns 780 shares of the industrial products company’s stock valued at $48,000 after purchasing an additional 503 shares during the last quarter.
+Captrust Financial Advisors grew its holdings in Tennant by 82.9% in the first quarter.
+Captrust Financial Advisors now owns 944 shares of the industrial products company’s stock valued at $74,000 after purchasing an additional 428 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank grew its holdings in Tennant by 42.8% in the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 2,732 shares of the industrial products company’s stock valued at $162,000 after purchasing an additional 819 shares during the last quarter.
+Jane Street Group LLC acquired a new stake in Tennant in the third quarter valued at $204,000.
+Finally, Renaissance Technologies LLC acquired a new stake in Tennant in the second quarter valued at $225,000.
+88.51% of the stock is owned by institutional investors and hedge funds.

 Tennant Company Profile